vladmandic/human-motion/README.md

   - Interpolates last known detection results
   - Calls draw in a chosen output module
     - Video Overlay is drawn using built-in functions in `Human` library
-    - 3D Mesh Wireframe is drawn using `BabylonJS`
+    - 3D Mesh is drawn using `BabylonJS`

 <br>